Mobile Number Portability

 What the Law Says

 Portability must be completed within a maximum of 3 business days from the request.
 If this deadline is not met, you can claim compensation (3 EUR per day of delay beyond the first day).
+This is supervised by ARCEP under the Postal and Electronic Communications Code.

 Conclusion